oneapi-src/oneDNN/README.md

 Library (Intel(R) MKL) 2017](https://software.intel.com/en-us/intel-mkl), but is not API compatible.
 We are investigating how to unify the APIs in future Intel MKL releases.

-This release is a technical preview with functionality to support AlexNet and VGG topologies forward path.
+This release is a technical preview with functionality necessary to accelerate bleeding edge image recognition topologies, including Cifar*, AlexNet*, VGG*, GoogleNet* and ResNet*.
 As with any technical preview, APIs may change in future updates.

 ## License
 Intel MKL-DNN is licensed under